ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ```
 sipHash64(par1,...)
 ```

+This function [interprets](../../query_language/functions/type_conversion_functions.md#type_conversion_functions-reinterpretAsString) all the input parameters as strings and calculates the hash value for each of them.
+Then combines hashes.

 This is a cryptographic hash function.
 It works at least three times faster than the [MD5](#hash_functions-md5) function.